 With Azure, you can globally distribute an Active Directory environment that is direct connect enabled.
 No other cloud provider has the ability to extend the reach of your domain controller and consolidate AD management like Azure.

-If you have multiple locations or use on-premise apps or cloud apps like Office 365, Active Directory integration with Azure will be the central tool for managing and maintaining access to all of these tools.
+If you have multiple locations or use on-premise apps or cloud apps like Microsoft 365, Active Directory integration with Azure will be the central tool for managing and maintaining access to all of these tools.

 Azure also enables you to utilize multi-factor authentication, adding a new layer of security to your data and applications with zero hassle for your users.
 You can also easily implement single sign-on for Windows, Mac, Android, and iOS cloud apps.